Cian McPhillips

-Cian McPhillips (born 7 June 2002) is an Irish middle-distance runner.
+Cian McPhillips (born 7 June 2002) is an Irish middle-distance runner who holds the Irish national record in the 800 metres.

+Early life

+McPhillips is from Ardagh, County Longford and attended Moyne Community College where his father was vice-principal.
+His mother is from Knock, County Mayo while his father is from County Monaghan.

+He attends University College Dublin where he studies mathematics.

 Career

 Cian McPhillips enjoyed much national success as a juvenile competing for Longford Athletics Club, Moyne Community School and also when representing county Longford in the Community Games.
-Aged 15, he ran 3:49.85 indoors in the 1500m to qualify for the 2018 European Athletics Youth Championships in Gyor, Hungary.
-Unfortunately one of his spikes came off during the qualifying heat costing him valuable seconds and he eventually missed out on a place in the final.
+Aged 15, he ran 3:49.85 indoors in the 1500m to qualify for the 2018 European Athletics Youth Championships in Győr, Hungary however he eventually missed out on a place in the final.
 In July 2018, Cian's time of 8:18.91 at the Irish Milers Club Irishtown meet broke the Irish Youths 3000m outdoor record held by John Treacy since 1974.
 In February 2019 at the AAI Indoor Games in Dublin, he set a new Irish under 18 record of 3:46.42 which knocked some 4 seconds off the old record held by Ciarán Ó Lionáird since 2006.
 The time qualified Cian for the 2019 European Youth Summer Olympic Festival in Azerbaijan although injury would ultimately prevent him from competing.

 He set a new Irish junior indoor 1000m record in Dublin in December 2019 with a time of 2:24.13.
 That was followed in January 2020 when he ran a new national junior indoor 1500m record of 3:44.85 at the AAI Indoor Games.
 These impressive performances landed Cian an invite to the Millrose Games in New York by event director, and fellow Longford man, Ray Flynn.
 There, he put in another commanding run to convincingly win the Boys Mile against some of the top US high school milers.
-In February 2021, McPhillips set a new Irish junior 800m record in a time of 1:46.13 when finishing in second place just behind Mark English.
-His time was comfortably inside the qualifying standard of 1:48.25 for the 2021 European Athletics Indoor Championships in Toruń, Poland.
-At the championship, he qualified from his heat in second place before finishing in fourth in the semi-final which was outside the qualifying places for the final.